the Creative Commons Attribution 4.0 License.

 Figure 5 links catchment memory (t75) to a few hydroclimatic characteristics commonly identified as the main drivers in the literature.
 Larger catchments tend to have longer memory in France, whereas in Sweden the memory does not seem to be related to catchment area.

-For both countries, the memory increases under drier hydroclimatic conditions (as characterized by either lower discharge and precipitation, lower Q/P or lower P/E0).
+For both countries, the memory increases under drier hydroclimatic conditions (as characterized by either lower discharge and precipitation, lower or lower ).
 However, the effect of potential evaporation does not appear to be clear.
 It thus seems that past climatic conditions have more influence on the hydrological behaviour of the driest catchments than on that of humid catchments.
 It can be hypothesized that under wetter conditions, water storage is renewed more often and the memory therefore tends to decrease.

 In France, a higher BFI is associated with catchments with a longer memory.
 This confirms the predominant role of large aquifers in catchment memory.
 It also corroborates the spatial analysis of Fig. 4, where long memory is mainly located within the Paris basin where groundwater contributes significantly to total discharge.
 For France, this spatial organization is thus very consistent with the memory estimates of Pelletier and Andréassian (2020a).

 In Sweden, the percentage of the catchment area covered by lakes (lake cover, Fig. 5) does not indicate a longer memory for catchments with larger lake cover.
-Compared with France, much of Sweden has thinner soils (as expressed by the available water capacity, Ballabio et al.2016), which may account for a lower storage capacity and thus a shorter memory.
+Compared with France, much of Sweden has thinner soils (as expressed by the available water capacity, Ballabio et al., 2016), which may account for a lower storage capacity and thus a shorter memory.
 Hydroclimatic characteristics with long memory in Sweden are consistent with catchments having higher seasonal prediction potential identified by Lopez et al. (2021) such as a high BFI and a low amount of precipitation.

 3.4 What do we miss in catchment elasticity analysis when not accounting for multi-year memory?

-Equations (1) and (2) both quantify the elasticity ε in the relation between Q/P and P/E0, but Eq.
+Equations (1) and (2) both quantify the elasticity ε in the relation between and , but Eq.
 (1) does not account for multi-year memory effects, whereas Eq.
 (2) does.
 Figure 6 compares these two elasticity indices and highlights that the elasticity of Eq.
 (2) is always higher than the elasticity obtained with Eq.
 (1) and generally slightly exceeds the value of 1.

 Figure 6 also shows that catchments with multi-year memory usually have higher relative differences between ε1 and ε2 (in the sense of distance to the bisector) than the rest of the catchments.
 This highlights the fact that, despite the numerical artifact previously discussed, the elasticity of catchments with multi-year memory is often under-estimated if this memory is not explicitly considered.
 A climatic anomaly will thus affect runoff yield more strongly than expected by Eq.
 (1), but with a delay.